MicrosoftDocs/win32/desktop-src/Msi/error-message-custom-actions.md

 ---
-Description: 'This type of custom action displays a specified error message and returns failure, terminating the installation.
-The error message to be displayed can be supplied as a string or as an index into the Error table.' ms.assetid: 'f61d653a-c214-42e0-9024-df59a472eda6'
+Description: This type of custom action displays a specified error message and returns failure, terminating the installation.
+The error message to be displayed can be supplied as a string or as an index into the Error table. ms.assetid: f61d653a-c214-42e0-9024-df59a472eda6
-title: Error Message Custom Actions
+title: Error Message Custom Actions ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Error Message Custom Actions